Kaidu–Kublai war: Chagatai–Ilkhanid war

 After the Toluid Civil War, Kublai Khan summoned Kaidu at his court, but Kaidu avoided appearing at his court, and his enmity was a constant obstacle to Kublai's ambitions to control the whole Mongol Empire.

 Baraq was dispatched to Central Asia to take the throne of Chagatai Khanate in 1266, and almost immediately, he repudiated the authority of Kublai as Great Khan.
 Kaidu and Baraq fought for a while, and Kaidu gained control of the region around Bukhara.
 Kaidu convinced Baraq to attack the Persia-based Ilkhanate, which was an ally of Kublai Khan's Yuan dynasty based in China.
 A peace treaty was made among Mengu-Timur, khan of the Golden Horde, Kaidu, and Baraq against the Yuan dynasty and the Ilkhanate around 1267.
 However, Baraq suffered a heavy defeat at Herat on July 22, 1270, against Ilkhan Abagha.
 Baraq died en route to meet Kaidu who had been waiting for his weakness.
 The Chagatayid princes, including Mubarak Shah, submitted to Kaidu and proclaimed him as their overlord.
 The sons of Baraq rebelled against Kaidu but they were defeated.
 Many of the Chagatayid princes fled to the Ilkhanate.
 Kaidu's early attempt to rule the Chagatayids faced serious resistance.
 The Mongol princes such as Negübei, whom he appointed khan of the House of Chagatai, revolted several times.
 Stable control came when Duwa was made khan who became his number two in 1282.
-The Golden Horde based in Sarai on the Lower Volga also became an ally of Kaidu.
+The Golden Horde, based in Sarai on the lower Volga in southern Russia, also became an ally of Kaidu.